jamesholbert/fullstack-int/readme.txt

 1 first clone the repo

-2 create a python virtualenv targeting the 'fullstack-int' dir
+2 create a python virtualenv targeting the fullstack-int dir (you need to pip install virtualenv first) by typing 'virtualenv fullstack-int' from the parent dir

 3 cd to fullstack-int where requirements.txt is located

-4 activate your virtualenv with 'source bin/activate'
+4 activate your virtualenv with 'source bin/activate', this will emulate the virtual environment

 5 run 'pip install -r requirements.txt' in your shell.